✨ Get to know Boldin’s AI Planner Assistant

 If you work longer, either by delaying retirement or with some kind of retirement job, you will be able to afford to live longer.
 And, research suggests that working is one of the factors that can help you achieve a longer life.

 Adequate guaranteed lifetime income is the key to paying for a long life.
 A lifetime annuity is like a pension that you buy for yourself.
-In exchange for a lump-sum of money, you get monthly income that is paid for as long as you live – no matter how long that is.
+In exchange for a lump sum of money, you get a monthly income that is paid for as long as you live – no matter how long that is.
 Use an annuity calculator or do the calculations as part of the Boldin Retirement Planner.

 If you own your home, it is likely your most valuable asset.
 Home equity is becoming an increasingly popular way to fund long lives.